t-mart/aqueue/README.md

 - `queue` - first-in-first-out processing, or breadth-first.
 - `stack` - last-in-first-out processing, or depth-first.
-This one is recommended for website scraping because it quickly yields items fast (versus `queue` that tries to look at all the intermediate pages first).
+This one is recommended for website scraping because it yields items fast (versus `queue` that tries to look at all the intermediate pages first).
 - `priority` - priority queue processing.
 In this case, your item objects should be orderable (with `__lt__`, etc). **Lesser objects will be processed first**, because this code uses a minheap.